allan2/dotenvy/README.md

 This crate is the suggested alternative for `dotenv` in security advisory [RUSTSEC-2021-0141](https://rustsec.org/advisories/RUSTSEC-2021-0141.html).

-This library loads environment variables from an env file.
+This library enables loading environment variables from an env file.

 ## Components